The overall aim of the project is…

 - To obtain a final textile product with yarn coming from 100% recycled fibre, mixing regenerated fibres from card, winding opened thread and waste material collected fibre, each up to 33%

-- To re-use the acrylic textiles as raw material for other production cycles, also in combination with virgin fibres, to reach 30 % of waste prevented from disposal (3.600 tonnes total) for the outdoor sector
+- To re-use the acrylic textiles as raw material for other production cycles, also in combination with virgin fibres, to reach 30 % of waste prevented from disposal (3.600 tonnes total) for the outdoor sector (awnings and furnishing);

 - To produce recommendations on production chain implementation (management and recovery of production scraps) and design and manufacturing of materials to enhance recyclability and recommendation for technology transfer (knowledge transfer to other products and applications) and standards.